 It should be actionable and lead to advocacy wins that improve services from the ground up.
 Identification of problems is not the ultimate goal – it is necessary to move on to solution.

-CLM efforts are also collaborative and intended to engage multiple stakeholders in co-creating and implementing solutions, instead of assigning blame.
+CLM efforts are collaborative and intended to engage multiple stakeholders to co-create and implement solutions instead of assigning blame.

 The CLM sequence

-The ultimate goal of CLM is to ensure universal access of beneficiaries to high quality services.
-In order to achieve this, organisations that plan and implement CLM activities should clearly define the specific agendas for improving the situation with service access and quality in a defined geographic area, set clear and achievable targets and thoroughly plan the activities required to achieve those.
+The goal of CLM is to ensure universal access of beneficiaries to high quality services.
+Organisations that plan and implement CLM activities must clearly define agendas for improving access to services and quality of services in a defined geographic area, set clear and achievable targets, and thoroughly plan the activities required to achieve these goals.
 The complete sequence of practical steps required to engage, plan and implement effective CLM includes:

-Defining the community that initiates and owns the CLM effort.
-Focusing on a well-defined population to represent and protect makes the monitoring task more manageable.
-It is important to understand the internal architecture of the community and its heterogeneity, whether there are any specific underrepresented segments of the community that require special support to ensure their engagement and meaningful participation.
-Ideally, the structural diversity of the community should be reflected in the composition of CLM team.
-It is also practical to get into as deep a level of detail as possible in defining the geographic scope of the monitoring efforts.
+A well-defined community and a detailed geographic scope.
+It is essential to understand the internal architecture of the community and its heterogeneity to identifyany underrepresented segments of the community that require special support to ensure their engagement and meaningful participation.
+Ideally, the CLM team's composition will reflect the community's structural diversity.as

-Studying/analysing/understanding the specific area of programming (service) that will be subjected to monitoring.
-Based on literature review (local and international) and in-depth consultations with accessible specialists we build our understanding of how similar interventions are implemented in other locations and how they could look like in our own area.
+Through literature review (local and international) and in-depth consultations with specialists, we build our understanding of how similar interventions are implemented in other contexts to shape our own interventions.
 This includes:

 the nature of the interventions/services,